Skip to main content

 Editing the daemon.config.json file

-To have these IPFS and Postgres settings persist in your Ceramic node, edit the daemon.config.json file to include IPFS information.
+To have the settings persist in your Ceramic node, edit the daemon.config.json file to include the configurations.
 The default location is ~/.ceramic/daemon.config.json.
 For a full file example, see the Ceramic docs.

 ...